 The Coordinator convenes meetings of the SAB when deemed necessary and write the minutes of the SAB meetings and along with the PMO prepares the implementation of the SAB's suggestions.
-The SAB members are allowed to take part in GA meetings upon invitation but have not any voting rights.
+The SAB members are allowed to participate in Steering Committee meetings upon invitation but have not any voting rights.